Florida Recount Wrapping Up, But One County Unable To Tally ‘A Significant Amount’ Of Votes By Deadline

 — Rick Scott (@ScottforFlorida) November 15, 2018

-Tallahassee governor Andrew Gillum trails behind former Republican congressman Ron DeSantis by 30,000 votes in the race for governor, which he is not expected to recover when the recount results are released Thursday afternoon.
+Tallahassee Governor Andrew Gillum trails behind former Republican congressman Ron DeSantis by 30,000 votes in the race for governor, which he is not expected to recover when the recount results are released on Thursday afternoon.